awesomeeng/awesome-server/docs/Requests.md

  - **HTTPS**: HTTPS2Request < HTTPSRequest < HTTPRequest < AbstractRequest

-## Accessing the Underlying Server Object
+## Accessing the Underlying Server Request Object

 HTTPRequest, HTTPSRequest and HTTP2Request all wrap nodejs' underlying `http.IncomingMessage` or `http2.Http2ServerRequest` classes.
 Sometimes it is helpful to get at the underlying object.  `AbstractRequest` provides a means to do that.